 Nehru Trophy International Boat Race – Part 2

 Kuttanad is one of the key destinations on the Indian tourism map which is in a jubilant mood as its festival season has started.
-Right from now, it is the season of small and big country boat races, which is better known as water festival.
+Right from now, it is the season of small and big country boat races, which is better known as the water festival.

 It would touch its peak with the Nehru Trophy Boat Race, scheduled in the coming month of August.
-Now, giving holiday to personal pains, people of Kuttanad are involving themselves with the water festivals.
+Now, giving a holiday to personal pains, people of Kuttanad are involving themselves with the water festivals.
 The end of the season is in October.

 The history of the boat race started many centuries ago.
-The time of birth of these boat races has not been specifically marked.
-However, majority of historians favour it was started before King Marthanda Varma, who played a significant role in the history of Kerala.
+The time of the birth of these boat races has not been specifically marked.
+However, a majority of historians favour it was started before King Marthanda Varma, who played a significant role in the history of Kerala.

-He is known as the founder of modern Travancore Kingdom, which consisted places falling between Kochi up till Kanyakumari.
+He is known as the founder of the modern Travancore Kingdom, which consisted of places falling between Kochi up till Kanyakumari.
 Before the time of Marthanda Varma, southern Kerala was divided into four provincial countries.

 They were Thekkumkoor, Vadakkumkoor, Kayamkulam and Chembakasserry.
 Each Provincial country had its own Navy.
 It was known as ‘Vallappada’ (Naval Army).
 The main recruitment method to the Naval Army was the rowing competition.

-The rowers who proved their vigor, strength and ability were recruited to the Navy.
+The rowers who proved their vigour, strength and ability were recruited to the Navy.
 Also, the Kings had allowed people to conduct such country festivals.
 The passage of time brought significant changes and a new form came in.
 It has now attained an international status.

 The history of these current boat races has started from beyond at least two centuries onwards.
 Among old boat races and still existing are Champakkulam Moolam boat race, Payippad Chathayam boat race and Aranmula Uthrittathi Boat race.
 All these are related to the famous temples in Kerala.
 Champakkulam is related to the Ambalappuzha Sreekrishna Swami Temple.